-Note that a proof alP : Least $\leq$ P a is a pair of a proof that a is in P and a function albP : LowerBound $\leq$ P a.
-And, in turn, albP is a function from some z : A and a proof that z is in P to a proof that a \leq z.
+Note that a proof alP: Least $ \le $ P a is a pair of a proof that a is in P and a function albP: LowerBound $ \le $ P a.
+And, in turn, albP is a function that takes any z: A (with a proof that z is in P) to a proof that a $\le z$.

 Records and modules.
 The upcoming proof makes extensive use of records, which we review now in detail.
 Agda record types contain fields and helper definitions.
 Fields refer to data which is stored in the record, while helper definitions provide values which can be computed from such data.
 Because Agda treats proofs (of propositions) as data, one can require the fields to satisfy some laws, just by adding (proofs of) those laws as fields.
-Our first record type example, $\exists P$, has two fields; one element proj1 and a proof that is satisfies the property P. As a more complex record type example we use the following (simplified) version of IsCommutativeMonoid from Algebra.Structures in the standard library.
+Our first record type example, \exists P, has two fields; one element proj1 and a proof that it satisfies the property P. As a more complex record type example we use the following (simplified) version of lsCommutativeMonoid from Algebra.
+Structures in the standard library.
 The record type is parametrised over a carrier set, a relation, a binary operation and its identity element: